tancredelg/thymio-global-local-navigation/README.md

 The environment features permanent/static obstacles as well as ephemeral ones, requiring a non-trivial navigation strategy working on both a global and local scale:

--   The **static obstacles** part of the permanent environment may vary in size, but are always <u>polygonal in shape</u> and <u>easily distinguishable from the ground (and robot) by colour</u>.
+-   The **static obstacles** part of the permanent environment may vary in size, but are always <ins>polygonal in shape</ins> and <ins>easily distinguishable from the ground (and robot) by colour</ins>.
 -   The **ephemeral obstacles** however, are dynamically placed mid-run, in ways that disrupt the robot's navigation and create a need for local obstacle avoidance.
-They have <u>no guaranteed shape or colour</u>, but are always <u>around the size of the robot or smaller</u>, and will only be placed <u>in locations that force local avoidance without changing the optimal path to the goal</u> (e.g. not in the middle of narrow "choke points", nor at the apex of sharp turns). _They are expected to be detected by the Thymio's onboard proximity sensors, but not by the global camera._
+They have <ins>no guaranteed shape or colour</ins>, but are always <ins>around the size of the robot or smaller</ins>, and will only be placed <ins>in locations that force local avoidance without changing the optimal path to the goal</ins> (e.g. not in the middle of narrow "choke points", nor at the apex of sharp turns). _They are expected to be detected by the Thymio's onboard proximity sensors, but not by the global camera._

 ### 1.2 Robot